Jsfain/SDCard/README.md

 ### SD Card Module Files
 1. **SD_SPI_BASE.C(H)** - *REQUIRED*
-    * These source/header files are the only ones required to implement the module; provided SPI and USART functionality is properly handled.
+    * These source/header files are the only ones necessary to implement the SD module, provided SPI-specific functionality is in place.
+    * These are the only files that should have direct access to the SPI interface functions/macros and as such the SPI interface should only be included in the SD module from here.
     * These files implement the basic functions required to interact with the SD card in SPI mode.
-In particular they implement the SD card's SPI mode initialization function, ***sd_InitModeSPI***, as well as implement the functions required by the initialization function, such as *sd_SendByteSPI*, *sd_ReceiveByteSPI*, *sd_SendCommand*, etc...
+In particular they implement the SD card's SPI mode initialization function, *sd_InitModeSPI*, as well as the functions required by the initialization function, such as *sd_SendByteSPI*, *sd_ReceiveByteSPI*, *sd_SendCommand*, etc...
-    * SD_SPI_BASE.H will include SD_SPI_CAR.H which provides macro definitions for the SD card (C)ommands, (A)rguments, and (R)esponses available for SD cards operating in SPI mode.
+    * SD_SPI_BASE.H will include SD_SPI_CAR.H, which provides macro definitions for the SD card (C)ommands, (A)rguments, and (R)esponses available for SD cards operating in SPI mode.
-    * See the *SD_SPI_BASE* files for more detailed descriptions of the specific structs, functions, and macros available, as well as what functions and macros must be implemented by the SPI interface for portability considerations.
+    * See the SD_SPI_BASE files for more detailed descriptions of the specific structs, functions, and macros available, as well as what functions and macros must be implemented by the SPI interface for portability considerations.

 2. **SD_SPI_RWE.C(H)** - (R)ead/(W)rite/(E)rase
     * Requires SD_SPI_BASE.
     * These files provide command functions for the SD card to perform single-block reads and writes and multi-block erases.
-    * See the *SD_SPI_RWE* files for the full descriptions of the structs, functions, and macros available.
+    * See the SD_SPI_RWE files for the full descriptions of the structs, functions, and macros available.

 3. **SD_SPI_PRINT.C(H)** - SD print functions
-    * These source/header files can be used to print out the various error reponses from ***SD_SPI_BASE*** and ***SD_SPI_RWE***.
+    * These source/header files can be used to print out the various error reponses from SD_SPI_BASE and SD_SPI_RWE.
-    * They also include ***sd_PrintSingleBlock*** used to print a block of data read in by the single-block read function from ***SD_SPI_RWE*** (see screenshot above).
+    * They also include *sd_PrintSingleBlock* used to print a block of data read in by the single-block read function from SD_SPI_RWE (see screenshot above).
 The function prints the provided block data in 16 byte rows of hex values and their corresponding ASCII characters, with the block-offset byte address beginning each row.
-    * See the *SD_SPI_PRINT* files for the full descriptions of the structs, functions, and macros available.
+    * See the SD_SPI_PRINT files for the full descriptions of the structs, functions, and macros available.

 4. **SD_SPI_MISC.C(H)** - miscellaneous functions
     * Requires SD_SPI_BASE, SD_SPI_RWE, and SD_SPI_PRINT